Open banking regulation in the UK

 What do I need to do to get regulated?

-- Read up on the and to ensure that your planned product or service will be compliant.
+- Read up on the second Payment Services Directive (PSD2) and the FCA’s own guidance to ensure that your planned product or service will be compliant.

 - Find out which regulator covers your area of operations.
 In the UK, the FCA regulates open banking providers.
 However, if you are planning to offer services to customers in other countries and regions, you may have to apply to their regulators as well.